simoncozens/simoncozens.github.io/_posts/2021-03-30-tdd-for-otl.md

 OK, so you're convinced and you want in.
 What do you need to do?

-* First, you need to get a copy of fontbakery which contains my shaping tests!
+* First, you need to get a copy of fontbakery which contains shaping tests!
 These aren't merged into the fontbakery main branch yet, but for the time being, you can get it [from here](https://github.com/simoncozens/fontbakery/tree/shaping).

 * Next, you will need to tell fontbakery where your tests will live.
 Create a fontbakery configuration file in either TOML or YAML format, (I'm going to use YAML here.) which looks like this: